-Weakening of the heart muscle due to a heart attack, viral infection, genetic disorder or even some medications can result in heart failure.
-As the pumping function of the heart worsens, blood backs up into the lungs.
-Most people diagnosed with heart failure initially feel short of breath because of this accumulation of fluid, known as pulmonary edema.
-During a physical examination, crackling can be heard in the lungs as fluid tends to shift during a deep breath.
+Weakening of the heart muscle due to a heart attack, viral infection, a genetic disorder or another heart disorder can result in heart failure.
+As the pumping function of the heart worsens, blood backs up in the arteries between the heart and the lungs.
+The resultant increased pressure leads to fluid leakage into the lungs.
+Most people with significant heart failure initially feel short of breath because of this accumulation of fluid, known as pulmonary edema.
+During a physical exam, crackling can be heard in the lungs as fluid tends to shift during a deep breath.

 Obstructive Pulmonary Disease